alosaur/alosaur/src/injection/README.md

 # Circular dependencies

-Sometimes you need to Injectable services that have cyclic dependencies between them.
+Sometimes you need to Inject services that have cyclic dependencies between them.
 As an example:

 ```typescript
 @Injectable()